 \section{Results and discussion}

 Our major result is illustrated in Fig.~\ref{cartoon}, which shows the pressure induced redistribution of the oxygen hole states.
-Notably, at ambient pressure, starting with all three Ni being nominally 2+ valence, one of the extra two holes is preferentially confined in the central layer's in-plane O 2p orbitals coupling with the $x$ orbital in a Zhang-Rice singlet fashion similar to the cuprate superconductors; while the other hole locates on the antibonding combination of two interlayer apical oxygens and thereby couples with the 3-spin-polaron (3SP)~\cite{3sp1,3sp2,3sp3} formed by three $z$ ($d_{z^2}$) orbitals, namely a state expressed as $\sqrt{\frac{1}{6}}(\ket{d_{z^2}^{\uparrow}d_{z^2}^{\uparrow}d_{z^2}^{\downarrow}}+\ket{d_{z^2}^{\downarrow}d_{z^2}^{\uparrow}d_{z^2}^{\uparrow}}) - \sqrt{\frac{2}{3}}\ket{d_{z^2}^{\uparrow}d_{z^2}^{\downarrow}d_{z^2}^{\uparrow}}$.
-In this way, the remaining $x$ ($d_{x^2}$) orbitals of two outer layers are decoupled from the 3SP of $z$ orbitals because of the strong $d^7$ admixture discussed below would suppress the Hund's rule coupling.
+Notably, at ambient pressure, starting with all three Ni being nominally 2+ valence, one of the extra two holes is preferentially confined in the central layer's in-plane O 2p orbitals coupling with the $x$ orbital in a Zhang-Rice singlet fashion similar to the cuprate superconductors; while the other hole resides on the antibonding combination of two interlayer apical oxygens and thereby couples with the 3-spin-polaron (3SP)~\cite{3sp1,3sp2,3sp3} formed by three $z$ ($d_{z^2}$) orbitals, namely a state expressed as $\sqrt{\frac{1}{6}}(\ket{d_{z^2}^{\uparrow}d_{z^2}^{\uparrow}d_{z^2}^{\downarrow}}+\ket{d_{z^2}^{\downarrow}d_{z^2}^{\uparrow}d_{z^2}^{\uparrow}}) - \sqrt{\frac{2}{3}}\ket{d_{z^2}^{\uparrow}d_{z^2}^{\downarrow}d_{z^2}^{\uparrow}}$.
+In this way, the remaining $x$ ($d_{x^2}$) orbitals of two outer layers are decoupled from the 3SP of $z$ orbitals because the strong $d^7$ admixture discussed below would suppress the Hund's rule coupling.

 In addition, the left side of Fig.~\ref{cartoon} also reveals the in-plane spin orientation alternation carried by the two outer layers with interlayer antiferromagnetic correlation.
-Concurrently, the central layer is insulating similar to what happens in the 113 nickelates like NdNiO$_3$~\cite{RNiO3}.
-These observations are all consistent with the recent experiments~\cite{dw4310,4310neutron,guan2026electronic}.

-At high pressure, however, the hole in the apical $p_z$ orbital involving all three $z$ orbitals revert to locating in $x^2-y^2$ like orbitals of the outer layers, which is depicted in Fig.~\ref{cartoon} as forming 3SP in outer layers with neighboring cluster.
-Hence, the net result is one hole per two in-plane Oxygen $p_{x/y}$ orbital of outer layers as in the case of La$_3$Ni$_2$O$_7$ but now in addition to one hole in $x^2-y^2$ symmetry per Ni in the central layer.
-Concurrently, three $z$ orbitals form an 3SP where the central $z$ spin is antiferromagnetically coupled with each of the outer layer $z$ spins via superexchange.
+However, at high pressure, the hole in the apical $p_z$ orbital involving all three $z$ orbitals reverts to locating in $x^2-y^2$ like orbitals of the outer layers, which is depicted in Fig.~\ref{cartoon} as forming a 3SP in the outer layers with neighboring cluster. \jgw{Additionally, another independent study reports a similar cross-layer trimer\cite{jiang2025pressure}.} Hence, the net result is one hole per two in-plane oxygen $p_{x/y}$ orbitals of outer layers as in the case of La$_3$Ni$_2$O$_7$ but now in addition to one hole in $x^2-y^2$ symmetry per Ni in the central layer.
+Concurrently, three $z$ orbitals form a 3SP where the central $z$ spin is antiferromagnetically coupled with each of the outer layer $z$ spins via superexchange.
 This out-of-plane 3SP has different nature from the conventional in-plane 3SP involving O-$2p$ and Ni-$x$ that has much larger antiferromagnetic exchange~\cite{3sp3}.